 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the Consolidated Management Report, including the Corporate Governance Statement, and the Directors' responsibility, which we obtained prior to the date of this auditor's report, and the Company's complete Annual Report, including the Non-Financial Information and Diversity Statement, which is expected to be made available to us after that date.
+The other information comprises the information included in the Consolidated Management Report, including the Directors' responsibility, which we obtained prior to the date of this auditor's report, and the Company's complete Annual Report, which is expected to be made available to us after that date.
 Other information does not include the consolidated financial statements and our auditor's report thereon.